Trudeau government panders to fears of an invasion of refugees

 Refugees are not popular with politicians

-If the government were to introduce the new refugee measure n the usual manner, as immigration legislation, the immigration committee would be charged with considering it.
+If the government were to introduce the new refugee measure in the usual manner, as immigration legislation, the immigration committee would be charged with considering it.

 At the immigration committee, there would be ample opportunity for expert witnesses to defend or critique the measure.
 MPs on the committee would be able to thoroughly question the witnesses, and could propose modifications to the government's refugee law amendment.